 - Substantial fluctuations in the value of currency or in the exchange rate;

 - Unusually high increases in tuition and/or living expenses;

 You are eligible to apply for employment based on unforeseen and severe economic hardship if you:

-- In good academic standing (2.0 GPA for undergraduates/3.0 GPA for graduates) and demonstrate that the employment will not interfere with the student's carrying a full course of study
+- In good academic standing (2.0 GPA for undergraduates/3.0 GPA for graduates) and demonstrate that the employment will not interfere with you carrying a full course of study;

 The student is not required to have a job offer before applying for this type of employment authorization, and the job is not restricted to student's field of study/major.